ou-ecolab/ecopad/README.md

 in your new section change every occurence of `local_fortran_example` to `{YourName}Example`.
 Now we can test your new container.
 (You have to be in the `cybercommons` directory for the following commands to work)
+> Nico: If you ended up creating a github repo with uppercase characters, you will do something a little different.
+Instead of replacing every occurence of `local_fortran_example` to `{YourName}Example`, you will do that for every occurance except the one next to the heading "image:".
+For this one, we will convert the `{YourName}Example` to all lowercase, and then replace `local_fortran_example` with that.
+This is because docker images cannot have uppercase letters in them.
 ```bash
 make shell
 docker-compose build {YourName}Example